- 1 Scams in tourism, learn to identify them and avoid problems

 Unlike other crimes, in tourist scams generally, the offender or scammer does not use violence, intimidation, or threats, but their main way of deceiving their victims is through trust, which achieves its goal.

 This is how the scammer obtains illicit economic benefits from people who innocently rely on false proposals that are seen on the web or that in many cases, are offered on the street to them.
 Don't be fall for tourism scams!

 However, we must be very careful when choosing a purchase channel, either by digital means (Web Pages, Digital Platforms, Apps) or in-person (Visiting an agency, Contacting a phone number) because in each of these channels of attention it is possible to be the victim of a theft, it's not like it happens every time but as they say "It's better to be safe than sorry".

 Here are some common types of scams that can be seen in the tourism industry today.

-And by the way, it doesn't always have to be the lowest price that is a scam.
+And by the way, it doesn't always have to be the lowest price the one that is a scam.

 "It will be as if it had never happened."
 It is what will end up happening in this type of scams.
 When the time comes and we show up at the place/destination and we introduce our selves and ask for our reserve and accommodations we will be hit with comments like "the reserve was never made" or "the person that you are talking about does not work here"

-We talk to a person who offers us to visit extraordinary places (which are almost impossible to visit), or another situation could be one in which a guide offers to give us a free tour or explanation of a city monument in exchange for a tip, but the real intention is to take you to a store or shop to buy anything else.
-We must think very well what service we are going to hire, to have a good time and not waste our time and money (think before falling for this type of tourism scams).
+A case can be when we talk to a person who offers us to visit extraordinary places (which are almost impossible to visit), or another situation could be one in which a guide offers to give us a free tour or explanation of city monument in exchange for a tip, but the real intention is to take you to a store or shop to buy anything else.
+We must think very well what service we are going to hire, to have a good experience and not waste our time and money (think before falling for this type of tourism scams).